 dB for   N > 288

+X = Max[20.3, 10 × log10(Nv)] dB for 5 000 > = N > 1 000

+X = (10 * log10(Nv)) +[3]) dB for N > 5 000

+Where Nv is the maximum number of visible space stations – considering a minimum elevation angle equal to 0 degrees – from any location on the surface of the Earth and within the service area of the non-GSO system.
+Nv does not depend on latitude; it encompasses the maximum number of visible satellites across all latitudes within the service area of the relevant non-GSO system.

 In the band 18.8-19.3 GHz, these limits apply to emissions of any space station in a non-geostationary-satellite system in the fixed-satellite service for which complete coordination or notification information, as appropriate, has been received by the Radiocommunication Bureau after 17 November 1995, and which was not operational by that date.
-(WRC-2000)
+(WRC-23)

 Reasons: Modification of RR No. 21.16.6 to update the equation to calculate X as the result of the call for studies by WRC-19.